bootcoder/tipsNtricks/README.md

 Turns out ```⌘ p``` is the fastest way to get around a working directory.

+### How to search
+Possibly the most important thing you will learn here.

+See rule number 1.
+Any time you are leaving the keyboard you are losing time.
+  - ⌘ + t -- open a new tab
+  - Enter search terms.
+The first word of your search should always be the language you are looking for.
+  - ⏎ -- to search google
+  - tab this will take focus from the search bar and place it in the results list.
+You know you're there because a little blue arrow will appear next to the first result.
+  - open the first 5 links into new tabs
+    - ⌘ + ⏎ -- to open link
+    - down arrow -- to go to next link
+  - Cycle through tabs using

+    ⌘ + ⇧ + {

+    ⌘ + ⇧ + }

 ### Take care of yourself

 This job can be very grueling.
 Your personal sanity is a thing you should be mindful of always.